KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 * 80% feel more comfortable contributing to Django
 * 80% feel more comfortable participating the Django community

 What does it take to be a Djangonaut?
-You don't have to be part of Djanognaut Space.
+You don't have to be part of Djangonaut Space.
 You are doing it now: write, code, raise your hand, give feedback, comment on threads, organize events, speak at events, attend events

 Dawn and Rachel gave a call to action to contribute to Djangonaut Space:
 * Be a participant